Dtham14/Shinrai-Bot/README.md

-# Shinrai-Discord-Bot
+# Shinrai Discord Bot

-Discord bot for managing guild wars for Epic Seven.
+ A discord bot for my guild server.